wkumari/draft-vandergaast-edns-client-subnet/README.md

    which the answer is intended.

-   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the address and prefix-length provided in the query was not specific enough to select a single, best response.
-The ADDRESS MUST be extended to SCOPE PREFIX-LENGTH significant bits to indicate the network for which it is optimal, but the Recursive Resolver SHOULD still provide the result as the answer to the triggering client request even if the client is in a different address range.
+   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the address and prefix length provided in the query was not specific enough to select a single, best response.
+The ADDRESS MUST be extended to SCOPE PREFIX-LENGTH significant bits to indicate the network for which it is best suited, but the Recursive Resolver SHOULD still provide the result as the answer to the triggering client request even if the client is in a different address range.